Sapphire is the birthstone for September, the gem for the zodiac sign Virgo and the 45th wedding anniversary gemstone.

 A popular choice in jewellery due to its exceptional brilliance, range of colour and hardness (9 on Moh’s scale) While most commonly thought of as blue, sapphire actually occurs in a wide range of colours, including pink, purple, orange, yellow, green and brown.
 (Sapphire is every colour of the mineral corundum except for red, which is ruby.)

-Blue Sapphire is still the most sought after and the most desirable blue is the intense, rich pure cornflower blue.
+Blue sapphire is still the most popular colour.
+The most desirable blue is the intense, rich pure cornflower blue.
 The saturation should be as strong as possible without darkening the colour and compromising brightness.
 Darker or lighter blues are less valuable, though light blue sapphires often have greater sparkle or brilliance than darker blue stones.
 Many sapphires have pleochroism, (different colours are visible in different crystal directions).

 Natural Sapphire is mainly pale and light in colour and only a small percentage have vivid and intense colours without some type of enhancement, such as heat-treatment.
 Colourless sapphires are quite rare.
 In general, the more intense and even the colour, the more valuable the stone.